eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 If the registration and notification processes are successful, the trust anchors of the Wallet Provider are included in a Wallet Provider Trusted List.
 During issuance of a PID or an attestation, the PID Provider or the Attestation Provider can use these trust anchors to verify the authenticity of a Wallet Unit Attestation signed by the Wallet Provider, so they can be sure they are dealing with an authentic Wallet Unit from a trusted Wallet Provider.
 See [Section 6.6.3.2](#6632-wallet-instance-authenticates-the-relying-party-instance) and \[Topic 9\].
 Similarly, when the Wallet Unit presents a PID or an attestation to a Relying Party, the Relying Party can use the Wallet Provider trust anchors to verify the authenticity of a Wallet Unit Attestation signed by the Wallet Provider; see [Section 6.6.3.10](#66310-relying-party-authenticates-the-wallet-instance-and-the-wallet-provider) and \[Topic 38\].

+If a certain entity offers multiple Wallet Solutions, they will register as a separate Wallet Provider for each of these Wallet Solutions.
+This implies that such an entity will register different trust anchors for each of their Wallet Solutions.

 More details on the Wallet Provider notification process can be found in \[Topic 31\].

 #### 6.2.3 Wallet Provider suspension or withdrawal

 Under specific conditions, a Registrar may decide to suspend or withdraw a Wallet Provider.
 This means the Wallet Provider is taken off from the Wallet Provider Trusted List.
 The conditions for this will be specified by each Registrar.
 As a result of de-registration, PID Providers, Attestation Providers and Relying Parties will no longer trust the trust anchors of the Wallet Provider and will therefore refuse to interact with any Wallet Unit provided by that Wallet Provider.

+If an entity has registered multiple Wallet Providers, each offering a different Wallet Solution, and one of these Wallet Providers is suspended or withdraw, only the applicable Wallet Solution will be impacted.
+It may happen that the reason for suspension or withdrawal is applicable to all Wallet Solutions offered, in which case all of the Wallet Providers registered by that entity will be withdrawn or suspended separately.

 ### 6.3 Trust throughout a PID Provider or an Attestation Provider lifecycle